-Apricot Cake for Breakfast and Morning Rituals
+Apricot and Chocolate Cake for Breakfast

 If there is one thing that relaxes me, it's baking.
-Don't imagine anything complicated or requiring pastry chef skills, I'm referring to simple cakes and tarts able to provide great satisfaction in less than an hour.
+Don't imagine anything complicated or requiring pastry chef skills, I'm referring to simple cakes and tarts able to provide great satisfaction in less than one hour.
 In my house, the day reserved for baking is usually Sunday.

 Like almost every day, on Sundays too I wake up early for my morning run, but when I return home instead of waking Vito up, I let him sleep and make something sweet for breakfast.

 In summer I jog earlier than during the rest of the year because I've become addicted to that special light you see only for one hour from dawn, when the hues of the sky go from blue to purple, and finally orange and pink.
 Besides, the city is empty.
 It's just me, a few other joggers and some workers.